midnightbreakfast/web/_src/smalls/_posts/2014-07-11-jones-crystal-eaters.md

 endnote: |
   This text is excerpted from <cite>Crystal Eaters</cite> by Shane Jones, copyright 2014 by Two Dollar Radio, used with permission from Two Dollar Radio.

+author:
+  name: Shane Jones
   bio: |
     Shane Jones's first novel, <cite>Light Boxes</cite>, was originally published by Publishing Genius Press in a print run of 500 copies in 2009.
 The novel was reviewed widely, the film optioned by Spike Jonze, and the book was reprinted by Penguin. <cite>Light Boxes</cite> has been translated in eight languages and was named an NPR best book of the year.
 Jones is also the author of the novels <cite>Daniel Fights a Hurricane</cite> and <cite>The Failure Six</cite>.
 ---

 <div class="intro" markdown="block">